 Sour Cream Coffee Cake is the best coffee cake recipe out there!
-Made with a soft, tender cake that is studded with a rich cinnamon swirl and then finished with a buttery streusel, this coffee cake is perfect for entertaining at brunch or the holidays.
+Made with a soft, tender cake that is studded with a rich cinnamon swirl and then finished with a buttery streusel, this coffee cake is perfect for entertaining at brunch or during the holidays.

-Coffee Cake is one of those recipes that's origin is quite curious, as it does not have any coffee in it.
+Coffee Cake is one of those recipes whose origin is quite curious, as it does not have any coffee.
 Nor is this cake thought of as a dessert.

 While there are many variations of coffee cakes out there, I do humbly believe that this recipe is the absolute best.
 And I feel like I can say that without bragging because this recipe for Sour Cream Coffee Cake was shared with me decades ago by a family friend.

 - Sour Cream.
 You may have guessed that Sour Cream Coffee Cake is made with sour cream!
 Sour cream is folded into the cake batter, which keeps the cake light and fluffy while giving it a bit of tang that balances out the sweetness.

 - Cinnamon Swirl.
 The cake is baked around a cinnamon brown sugar mixture that adds a delicious and beautiful rich swirl throughout the cake.
 This swirl adds warmth and cinnamon flavor to every bite.

 - Buttery Streusel.
 While most coffee cakes feature streusels, this recipe has streusel overload and that is a good thing!
 The texture and flavor that the buttery crumble adds to this coffee cake are insanely delicious.
 In fact, you will never see a crumb of it left behind on my plate!
 I am sure to lick the plate clean--even when entertaining, it is just that good!

 Notes on Ingredients